Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center> <img src="/images/distribution_retweet.png" width = "900" height = "600"/></center>

-    The result is intuitively true since Twitter is primarily about making connections and building dialogue.
-And the last time I checked, it takes at least two people to get a dialogue going.
+    The result is intuitively true, since Twitter is primarily about making connections and building dialogue.
+And the last time I checked, it takes at least two people to get a dialogue going : )

     <center> <img src="/images/collinearity_between_factors.png" width = "900" height = "600"/></center>